How to Choose the Right College for Students Who Learn Differently

 Compare Landmark College to traditional colleges with accommodations for students with LD

 Are LD support services integral to the academic experience?

-Landmark College’s Centers for Academic Support provide comprehensive and individualized support for writing, reading, and study skills, with special centers devoted specifically to business, computer science, science, and math.
+Landmark College’s Centers for Academic Support provide comprehensive and individualized support for writing, reading, and study skills, with special centers devoted specifically to business, computer science, science, math, and educational technology.
 LC provides Counseling and Health services, a Residential Life support system, academic advising, executive function coaching, a pet therapy program, educational technology, and social pragmatics services for students with ASD.